Juniper/py-jnpr-wlc/docs/wlc_protocol_guide.md

 ````
 ### Simple vs Complex RPC

 A _simple_ RPC is one that contains only a target element and associated attributes.
-For example, retrieveing information on a specific VLAN is considered a simple RPC:
+For example, retrieving information on a specific VLAN is considered a simple RPC:
 ````xml
 <TRANSACTION tid="4">
   <SESSION/>